webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 # Overview

-This guide describes a scalable Bicep Deployment Solution designed for efficient infrastructure deployment using Bicep, Azure Deployment Stacks, and GitLab pipelines.
+This guide describes a centralized and scalable Bicep Deployment Solution designed for efficient infrastructure deployment using Bicep, Azure Deployment Stacks, and GitLab pipelines.
 The solution is modular and reusable, following best practices for Infrastructure as Code (IaC).

 # Solution